 Some records were destroyed in the Hope Gibbons fire in 1952.
 The following existing records are specifically concerned with Chinese:

-The archives of the Department of Customs, Dunedin District Office, hold a few alien records which include many Chinese (and some others who were not British):
+The archives of the Department of Customs, Dunedin District Office, hold alien records which include many Chinese (and some others who were not British): Names can be found on Archway.

 Wardens’ Court records also include information on Chinese in the goldfields.